How to Use Walkthroughs

 Creating a Second Step

-To create a second step after editing your first, press either the "next" button on the first step to prompt the builder, or the blue plus button on the builder.
+To create a second step after editing your first, press the green plus button on the builder.

 Deleting a Step